mkuniyil/mvp-stock-watchlist/README.md

 ### Task 3: Additional Features

+- Persist the saved ISINs of the subscribed stocks when the user reloads the page.
+Subscriptions are saved in the browser's local storage.

-Enhanced user experience with:
+- Enhanced user experience with:
   - Accessibility improvements (semantic HTML and ARIA attributes).
   - UI feedback transitions and CSS animations for visual cues.
   - Error handling with alerts for connectivity issues.

 ## Questions